claire-wong/ISBM-2.0-Client-SDK/README.md

 ### Publication-Subscription model

-In this model, publishers send messages to a central message broker (ISBM Service Provider), and subscribers receive messages based on their interests or subscriptions to specific topics or channels.
+In this model, providers send messages to a central message broker (ISBM Service Provider), and consumers receive messages based on their interests or subscriptions to specific channels and topics.

 #### Breakdown of the key components and concepts of the publish-subscribe message bus model